Old-Farmer/Copy_and_Translate/README.md

 `"xx_shortcut_key"` specify shortcut key combinations for some functions.
 Key combinations are sequences of key identifiers separated by `"+"`.
 Key identifiers are either single characters representing a keyboard key, such as `"a"`, or special key names identified by names enclosed by brackets, such as `"<ctrl>"`. **You can set your own shortcut key combinations for convenience.**

 `"copy_key"` is used for text translate to copy selected text to this app.
 The default setting `"<ctrl>+c"` can work for most softwares, except some softwares, e.g. command line programs.
 If you really want to use this app with specifc softwares, set `"copy_key"` as you want.

+`"tesseract_cmd"` defines the command to start tesseract, which can be the executable file path or just the command `"tesseract"`. ~~For Windows, if you do not set the environment variable for tesseract, set `"tesseract_cmd"` as the executable file `tesseract.exe` path.
+Use `"/"` as seperators.~~

 ## Language Support